LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * (XC Loop) - If the word Edit shows up under NOTES, move on to step 2 below
     * (Loop) - If the word Configure shows up, tap on it
         * This opens the App Group Assignment screen
-        * Check the box by Loop App Group and then Continue
+        * Check the box by group.com.TEAMID.loopkit.LoopGroup that uses your TEAMID and then Continue
-        * This may open the Modify App Capabilities confirmation screen
-        * Click on Confirm
-1. Continue scrolling down to the Time Sensitive Notifications row
+1. (All Builders) Continue scrolling down to the Time Sensitive Notifications row
     * Check, or confirm the box is checked, next to Time Sensitive Notifications

-#### New Builders

-* Once you make the changes, the Save button at the top right will become active
+Once you have finished modifying a given identifier, the Save button at the top right will become active

 * Review your changes and then tap on Save
 * This opens the Modify App Capabilities confirmation screen
 * Click on Confirm

-#### Xcode Builders

-* It is not expected that you will make changes, just to confirm that configuration is correct
+If you did not need to make changes, the Save button will not be active.

 * Review the configuration and then tap on the `< All Indentifiers` button at top left

 The full list of Identifiers should be displayed again.